computingfor/computingfor.github.io/src/content/syllabus.md

 ### Course Approach

-I realize this is not a required class for anyone, and that it doesn't count toward satisfying any vexing degree requirements, so hopefully that means everyone here is taking the course because they want to!
+I realize this is not a required class for anyone, and that it doesn't count toward satisfying any vexing degree requirements, so hopefully that means everyone here is taking the course because they are curious abou the things we will cover in this course and want to become more empored computing users and citizens.

 I also appreciate that this should mean that it is a _low stress course without excessive workload_.
 I aim to make the course satisfy that expectation, while being as worthwhile and fulfilling as possible.
 To that end, the course is designed with the expectation that much of the learning in the course will happen during class time, and I will do my best to make classes as engaging as possible.
 Success of this depends a lot on students in the class coming to class with a good attitude, open mind, and willingness to participate fully.

-### Assignments and Activities
+## Assignments and Activities

 **Class Meetings.** Students are expected to attend and participate actively in all class meetings.
 I won't take attendance for the sake of taking attendance, but there will often be activities such as quizzes and group discussions in class where students will be recorded.
 Of course, there are sometimes good reasons students are not able to make it to class, and if a student with a justifiable reason for missing class isn't able to participate occasionally, I won't hold it against you, but it is your responsibility to let me know.
 If you are unable to come to class, you should submit the [Missing Class Form](https://forms.gle/Y4gRBfXoqZbc4iJa7).